 An exhibition of new works by Kosit Juntaratip opened last weekend in Bangkok.
-Allergic Realities features sixteen untitled paintings of iconic news photographs, replicating the grainy printing process traditionally used by newspapers.
-Kosit has used his own blood to paint some of the halftone dots.
-The works are undated, though Kosit began the series last year.
+Allergic Realities features eighteen paintings of iconic news photographs, replicating the grainy printing process traditionally used by newspapers.
+Kosit has used his own blood to paint the halftone dots.

 Another Thai artist, Pornprasert Yamazaki, has also painted with blood; his work was shown at the Swallow, Currency Crisis, and Suicide Mind exhibitions.
-UDD protesters painted a mural in blood at Democracy Monument, and Kristian von Hornsleth collected Thai blood samples for his Deep Storage Art Project.
+Manit Sriwanichpoom soaked autopsy photographs in blood for Died On 6th October 1976.
+UDD protesters painted a banner in blood at Democracy Monument, and Kristian von Hornsleth collected Thai blood samples for his Deep Storage Art Project.